transmission-remote-gui/transgui/README.md

 ### macOS

+#### Without a package manager

+This method needs no additional pre-requirement or dependency, just:

- - Download the release image.
+ 1. Download the app image from release page.
- - Open to mount the image.
+ 2. Open the image file to mount the image.
- - Directly run the application or drag the app icon to your disk / Application folder.
+ 3. Directly run the application or drag the app icon to your disk / Application folder.

+#### Homebrew-Cask

+You need to have [Homebrew](https://brew.sh/) installed, and [Homebrew-Cask](https://caskroom.github.io/) enabled, with Homebrew, you can enable Homebrew-Cask by a single command, skip this step if you already got it:

+ - `brew tap caskroom/cask`

+With Homebrew-Cask, directly execute this command to install Transmission Remote Gui:

+ - `brew cask install transmission-remote-gui`

 ## Command line parameters